Emmanuel-Castro-M/EmotionAndIntentionRecognition/README.md

 We did the same for all the files, and then we put the processed data in files with different names as follows:
     A25-DAs-v3-baseline.csv
-* The first characters, up to the first hyphen, refer to the number of the table in the paper where this data was represented.
+* The first 3 characters, up to the first hyphen, refer to the number of the table in the paper where this data was represented.
-* The next characters, up to the second hyphen, represent the type of classification made by the LLM.
+* The next characters, up to the second hyphen, represent the type of classification made by the LLM, DAs for classification of Dialogue Acts, or Emotions for classification of emotions.
-* The next two characters represent if the model used for the classification were DS-r1 or DS-v3.
+* The next two characters represent the model used for the classification, could be r1 for DeepSeek-r1 or v3 forDeepSeek-v3.
-Finally, from the last hyphen to the end, the condition of the experiment.
+Finally, from the last hyphen to the end, the condition of the experiment (baselline, context, or context plus cues).